 - Wipe the inside of the washer gasket (you will thank me)

-Buy if needed: Refillable labeled spray bottles and one laundry detergent dispenser if you buy in bulk (~$30 total).
+Buy if needed: a laundry shelf organizer and one laundry detergent dispenser if you buy in bulk (~$30 total).

 Divide the garage into two zones mentally.
 Do one today.

-Buy if needed: Wall pegboard kit for tools.
-Clear labeled storage bins for seasonal gear. ~$80 to $200 total.
+Buy if needed: a garage wall organizer for tools and clear labeled bins for seasonal gear.
+Budget about $80 to $200 total.

 Day 12: Garage zone two (sports and outdoor gear) (2 hours)

-Buy if needed: Wall-mount bike hooks and outdoor gear hooks (~$40 to $80).
+Buy if needed: bike wall hooks and outdoor gear hooks (~$40 to $80).
 Clears the floor and protects the frames.

 Day 13: Attic or basement (one zone only) (2 to 4 hours)